michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 ### State-specific deductions

-- All states: 529 college savings plan.
+- All states: **529 college savings plan**.
+Please list:
+  - Account number.
+  - Child's name.
+  - Amount countributed in 2023.
 - MA: rent paid: the total amount for the year, name, and address of the landlord.
 - MA: commuter expense (MBTA, E-ZPass).
 - NJ: rent or property tax paid.